 - 1) Participation in the Graduation Semester (modules 11 and 12) is only allowed if the student has fully completed modules 1-8 (years B1 and B2). - a.
 An exemption is that a student doing module 11 in quartile 3 is allowed to take study units up to a maximum of 4 EC from module 3 and/or 7 simultaneously with module 11.
-In case of failing for these remaining study units, the student can start with module 12 but has to retake these study units in the study-year after. - b.
+In case of failing for these remaining study units, the student can start with module 12 but has to retake these study units in the academic year after. - b.
 An exemption is that a student doing module 11 in quartile 1 is allowed to take study units up to a maximum of 4 EC from module 1 and/or 5 simultaneously with module 11.
-In case of failing for these remaining study units, the student can start with module 12 but has to retake these study units in the study-year after. - 2) The student will execute his or her assignment in a Civil Engineering company/institution; this handson experience is the only way to link the obtained knowledge and skills with practice. - a.
-In exceptional cases, the student is allowed to do an internal assignment. - 3) To finish the BSc Thesis Assignment and to obtain 15 EC the student has to prove that he has enough content knowledge, capability to work systematically and that he or she is able to report his or her work by fulfilling the following requirements: - a.
+In case of failing for these remaining study units, the student can start with module 12 but has to retake these study units in the academic year after. - 2) Students will execute their assignment in a civil engineering company/institution; this hands-on experience is the only way to link the obtained knowledge and skills with practice. - a.
+In exceptional cases, a student is allowed to do an internal assignment. - 3) To finish the BSc Thesis Assignment and to obtain 15 EC, students have to prove that they have enough content knowledge, capability to work systematically and that they are able to report their work by fulfilling the following requirements: - a.
 The student has worked in the company/organisation for at least 10 weeks; - b.
-The student has digitally handed in the report with his UT supervisor, the external supervisor and the second assessor; - c.
+The student has digitally handed in the report to the UT supervisor, the external supervisor and the second assessor; - c.
 A final examination session took place and the student is awarded a sufficient grade; - d.
-The student handed in a pdf version of his or her report via Bachelorassignment-ce@utwente.nl; - e.
+The student handed in a pdf version of the report via Bachelorassignment-ce@utwente.nl; - e.
 The student digitally filled out the evaluation forms and submitted these; - f.
 The student has digitally handed in the evaluation report for which the student was instructed during module 11.
 The requirements for the evaluation report are to be found on the module 12 Canvas page where the evaluation report must be submitted as well. - 4) The final grade for the BSc Thesis Assignment is determined based on the final report and the final presentation.
 The process of getting to the final report will also be taken into consideration in the students' grade, together with the students' functioning and attitude at the external company.
+At the end, a plagiarism check is part of the assessment of the final report.
 An overview of the assessment criteria is presented in the BSc-thesis manual.